blocklessnetwork/blockless-docs/src/pages/network/function-manifest.md

 ### **nodes `integer` `Optional`**

-The `nodes` property is an optional integer that represents the number of nodes to be deployed for your function or site.
+The `nodes` property is an optional integer that represents the number of nodes to be deployed for your function.
 If not provided, it defaults to `1`.

 ### **permissions `array of strings` `Conditional`**

-The `permissions` property is an array of strings that represents the list of extension (and subsequent URL) your function or site is allowed to make requests to.
-This property is required only if your function or site makes external requests.
+The `permissions` property is an array of strings that represents the list of extensions (and subsequent URL) your function is allowed to make requests to.
+This property is required only if your function makes external requests.

 ## Build Configuration `[build]`